Uzbekistan

 The Tour cost includes:

-• 4 trains and local transport
+• trains and local transport

-• 2 private transfers
+• private transfers

 • Local guides

-• 9 nights in small guesthouses
+• all nights in hotels and guesthouses

 • Tour leader 24/24 with the group